-Nearly 85 percent of existing buildings are likely to be with us in 2050, so driving down energy use in existing buildings is essential to addressing climate change.
-Urban Green uses all its levers – education, policy and research – to help reach this formidable goal.
+Nearly 85 percent of existing buildings are likely to be with us in 2050, so driving down their energy use is essential to addressing climate change.
+Urban Green uses all its levers – education, policy and research – to reach this formidable goal.

-Anyone who has ever lived in a typical New York City apartment or worked in a standard New York office knows that we are wasting energy—windows open in the depth of winter, buildings ablaze with light in the dead of night.
-Opportunities to save energy and money stare us down every day.
+Anyone who has ever lived in a typical New York City apartment or worked in a New York office knows that we’re wasting energy—windows open in the dead of winter, buildings ablaze with light in the dead of night.
+Opportunities to save energy and money while moving away from fossil fuels stare us down every day.

-Fortunately, we know how to retrofit buildings, and we have many great examples to draw from.
-But knowing how to fix inefficiencies one building at a time is different from tackling the more than a million buildings in New York City.
+And the challenge is this: we know how to retrofit and electrify buildings, and we have many great examples to draw from.
+But knowing how to fix inefficiencies one building at a time is far different than tackling million-plus buildings in New York City.

 WHAT WE'RE WORKING ON